 Here are some suggestions that North likes to enjoy herself.

 - Smoothie with berries, avocado or nut butter, and protein powder

-– Two bananas with a shake made with whey + whole milk
+- A protein shake made with two banana, whey protein powder, and whole milk

-Generally speaking, vitamins and minerals are only going to improve your workouts if you’re low in those nutrients.
-Vitamin B12, for example, is important for energy production, but taking a bunch of pre workout B12 won’t give you extra energy.
+Generally speaking, vitamins and minerals will only improve your workouts if you’re low in those nutrients.
+Vitamin B12, for example, is important for energy production, but taking a bunch of pre-workout B12 won’t give you extra energy.

 A possible exception here is antioxidants like Vitamin C or Vitamin E.